ecilasun/catnip/INSTRUCTION_SET.md

             111:reserved
 ```

-### ST.W [rA:rB], rC / ST.B [rA:rB], rC
+### ST.W [rA], rB / ST.B [rA], rB
-Stores the 16 bit value in register rC at memory pointed by rA:rB register pair.
-For `ST.B`, the byte value at the memory address is copied to the lower 8 bits of the register rA.
+Stores the 16 bit value in register rB at memory pointed by rA register.
+For `ST.B` instrucion, the byte value at the memory address is copied to the lower 8 bits of the register rA.

-### LD.W rA, [rB:rC] / LD.B rA, [rB:rC]
+### LD.W rA, [rB] / LD.B rA, [rB]
-Stores the 16 bit value at memory pointed by rB:rC to register rA.
-For `LD.B`, based on the last bit off the address, it loads either the even or the odd byte onto the lower 8 bits of the register rA.
+Stores the 16 bit value at memory pointed by rB to register rA.
+For `LD.B` instruction, based on the last bit of the address in rB, it loads the 8 bits at the address in rB to the register rA.

 ### CP.W rA, rB / CP.B rA, rB
 Stores the 16 bit value of register rB in register rA.
 For `CP.B`, only the lower 8 bits are copied across registers.
 For example: